Table of Contents:

 Prototyping is done using a high-resolution SLA 3D Printer as there are many thin-walled sections.

-PR4 REsin on a 3D Systems Figure4 machine is being used for its ability to achieve 0.4mm wall thickness.
+PR4 Resin on a 3D Systems Figure4 machine is being used for its ability to achieve 0.4mm wall thickness.
 Craftsman resin from Anycubic, on an Anycubic Photon Ultra, was tested to work as well.

-The micro 1mm x 0.5mm NdFeB magnet is what makes this project possible, and would be impossible without the availability of such tiny magnets.
+The micro 1mm x 0.5mm NdFeB magnet is what makes this project possible.
 Luckily there are now a handful of vendors around the world keeping these in stock as they are also used for things like jewelry clasps on thin bracelets, Kingdom Death miniatures, super thing Games Workshop miniatures, and more.